vaidadry/foodMood/README.md

 ### Features v.1
 * add and store recipes (validation, categorization, search)
-* browse external recipe DB by title and add to local Recipe Book
+* browse external recipe DB by title and ingredients and add to local Recipe Book
 * random recipe generator based on user preferances
 * linking to URLs and sharing with friends via other apps
 * favorite button,